huggingface/hub-docs/docs/hub/enterprise-hub-network-security.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/enterprise/dark-network-sec-rate-limit.png" alt="Screenshot of the toggle to enable High rate-limits."/>
 </div>

-Please note, you're Enterprise Hub Plus subscription will be verified when activating this option.
+Please note, your Enterprise Hub Plus subscription will be verified when activating this option.

 2. Ensure the Organization IP Ranges is defined